The Best Patio Door Window Treatments (in 2022)

 Typically, French doors are double doors, but they can also be found as single doors.
 Either way, the beautiful windows contained in French doors might require some sort of coverage to provide light control and privacy.

-Key Benefits Of Adding Window Treatments To French Doors
+Key Benefits Of Window Treatment For French Doors

 While the beautiful light and openness of French doors can be very desirable, they will be the main areas that need to be addressed.